ARMummert/OSS-Contributions/freecodecamp-commands-documentation.md

 _FreeCodeCamp Issue - Build Documentation for Commands within the FreeCodeCamp project.
 I completed this issue as part of Oregon State
 University for CS 464.
-This issue was closed when I completed this documentation so there was no pull request.
+This issue was closed while I completed this documentation so there was no pull request.
 My contribution starts at `challenge-editor:server`_
 # Command Documentation